-The best workstations are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.
+The best workstation laptops are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.

 - Check out the best laptops and best video editing laptops